Saccharomyces cerevisiae: Genome sequencing

 S. cerevisiae was the first eukaryotic genome to be completely sequenced.
 The genome sequence was released to the public domain on April 24, 1996.
 Since then, regular updates have been maintained at the Saccharomyces Genome Database.
 This database is a highly annotated and cross-referenced database for yeast researchers.
 Another important S. cerevisiae database is maintained by the Munich Information Center for Protein Sequences (MIPS).
+Further information is located at the Yeastract curated repository.

 The S. cerevisiae genome is composed of about 12,156,677 base pairs and 6,275 genes, compactly organized on 16 chromosomes.
 Only about 5,800 of these genes are believed to be functional.
 It is estimated at least 31% of yeast genes have homologs in the human genome.
 Yeast genes are classified using gene symbols (such as Sch9) or systematic names.
-In the latter case the 16 chromosomes of yeast are represented by the letters A to P, then the gene is further classified by a sequence number on the left or right arm of the chromosome, and a letter showing which of the two DNA strands contains its coding sequence.Examples: YBR134C (aka SUP45 encoding eRF1, a translation termination factor) is located on the right arm of chromosome 2 and is the 134th open reading frame (ORF) on that arm, starting from the centromere.
-The coding sequence is on the Crick strand of the DNA.
+In the latter case the 16 chromosomes of yeast are represented by the letters A to P, then the gene is further classified by a sequence number on the left or right arm of the chromosome, and a letter showing which of the two DNA strands contains its coding sequence.